 We have set ourselves ambitious growth targets, which we want to achieve by 2020: we seek to reach annual sales of USD 400 billion, while placing Samsung Electronics’ overall brand value among the global top five.

-Inspire the World, Create the Future
+- Inspire the World, Create the Future

-To inspire the world with innovative technologies, products and designs that enrich people’s lives and contribute to a socially responsible, sustainable future.
+- To inspire the world with innovative technologies, products and designs that enrich people’s lives and contribute to a socially responsible, sustainable future.